etsy/opsweekly/screenshots/README.md

 As the report continues, it then display:

-* Top notifiying hosts - Which hosts were the nosiest?
+* Top notifying hosts - Which hosts were the nosiest?
 * Top notifying services - Which services were the nosiest?
 * Alert volume per day - Which day was the nosiest?
 * Notification time map - A heat map displaying the alerts received during the week over time.